jamesfmackenzie/jamesfmackenzie.github.io/_posts/2014-12-21-getting-started-with-the-pocket-developer-api.md

 title: Getting Started With the Pocket Developer API
 date: '2014-12-21 00:48:10'
 summary: I want to automatically extract the video from my Pocketed content and sync it to my phone.
 To do this, I’ll need to extend Pocket via the Developer API.
 Here’s how to get started ...
-tags: [Programming, API, Web Development, How To]
+tags: [API, How To, Programming, Web Development]
 permalink: /getting-started-with-the-pocket-developer-api/
 ---